From the author:

 I tell my participants in each seminar what I am describing to you when it comes to recognizing the emotions of others.
 I also give them the tip at the beginning of our training sessions to simply consciously omit the “but” when sending emotions or acknowledging the emotions of others.

 Omit the "but"

-Simple?
+Easy?
 As if it were that easy!
 We humans are creatures of habit and nothing is more difficult for us than to put off habits or even behavioral mechanisms.
 When I experienced this for the first time years ago, I felt no different!
-Most of the participants only notice this “but”, which they speak almost reflexively, when the group becomes a little restless and clearly amused.
+Most participants only notice this “but”, which they speak almost reflexively, only when the group becomes clearly restless and somewhat restless.

 Please praise not relativize!